Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 # 1. System Design [40 pts] :
 ## a.
 Architecture of the entire system

+Our Do or Die fitness tracker is an Internet of Things (IoT) product that we designed to operate across three different platforms; the M5Stack, the Web, and a Management Dashboard.

+* **Internet of Things Device** : Our IoT device was an M5Stack, an Arduino we used to create a pedometer.
+This will be worn on the users wrist, and can accurately act and send steps to the Desktop application.
+On our IoT device the user can view a live step count, challenges they are enrolled in, and indivdiual statistics.
+* **Desktop Application** : We implemented a Managment Dashboard to be used by the Admin.
+On our desktop application you are able to view things such as total users, an individual user's statistics, and how many users have 'died'.
+* **Web Application** : We also implemented a web application, which will be used by the end-users of our product.
+Here they can view things like their ranking, their total steps, and can enrol in challenges.
+Sponsors can also use the website to create challenges.
+* **Data Communication** : Data such as step data moves between the M5Stack to the Desktop, and then the Desktop to the Web.
+We implemented this by using a MQTT broker, which is explained in further detail in section E.
+* **Data Repository** : To keep our data persistent, we store the data in JSON files.

 Architecture of the system uses a central controller database API that handles receiving and sending requests, using MQTT protocol, to communicate between devices.
 Three key devices of system:

 Processing - sends and receives requests from MQTT client topics, parsing to make sure request is not malformed, storing user, sponsor and challenge information in a central database, and visualising general consumer data such as total users of the app.